How ethical is your bank?

 Critics of ethical banking say that while the movement is worthy, it is also unrealistic.

-Right now most people are more concerned with "keeping their heads above water" financially than supporting environmentally sound mortgage propositions.
+Also, generally speaking most people want the best deals on their financial products and are more concerned with this than supporting environmentally sound mortgage propositions.

-In a time of greater financial stability, more people might pause to make such ethical considerations - but currently many of us can be forgiven for being more worried about their own financial futures.
+In a time of greater financial stability, more people might consider making ethical considerations - but currently many of us can be forgiven for being more worried about our own financial futures.

-It's very difficult to judge whether or not boycotting the banks on ethical grounds achieves anything but a clear conscience for the customer.
+It's very difficult to judge whether or not criticising or boycotting banks on ethical grounds achieves anything but a clear conscience for the customer.

-For example, a couple of years ago Barclays' Managing Director for Customer Service resigned from his position, just weeks after the results of a Move Your Money survey revealed Barclays to be the worst performing bank for customer service in the UK.
+For example, back in 2013 Barclays' Managing Director for Customer Service resigned from his position just weeks after a Move Your Money survey revealed Barclays to be the worst performing bank for customer service in the UK.

-According to the World Development Movement, Barclays made £278 million from food speculation in 2012.
-This is a practice that drives up the price of foodstuffs and deprives the poor of food, forcing them into deeper poverty.
+Furthermore, according to the World Development Movement, in 2012 Barclays made £278 million from food speculation.
+This is a practice that drives up the price of foodstuffs and makes it much harder for the poorest in the world to afford food, forcing them into deeper poverty.

-Campaigners hailed the bank's withdrawal as a victory for ethical banking though, again, Barclays denied public pressure was an influence.
+Campaigners hailed the bank's withdrawal as a victory for ethical banking, but once again, Barclays denied public pressure was an influence.